MRtrix3/mrtrix3/docs/reference/scripts/dwipreproc.rst

 - **-rpe_none** Specify that no reversed phase-encoding image data is being provided; eddy will perform eddy current and motion correction only

-- **-rpe_pair** Specify that a set of images will be provided for use in inhomogeneity field estimation (using the -topup_images option), where it is assumed that the FIRST volume(s) of this image has the same phase-encoding direction as the input DWIs, and the LAST volume(s) has precisely the OPPOSITE phase encoding
+- **-rpe_pair** Specify that a set of images will be provided for use in inhomogeneity field estimation (using the -se_epi option), where it is assumed that the FIRST volume(s) of this image has the same phase-encoding direction as the input DWIs, and the LAST volume(s) has precisely the OPPOSITE phase encoding

 - **-rpe_all** Specify that all DWIs have been acquired with opposing phase-encoding, where it is assumed that the second half of the volumes in the input DWIs have corresponding diffusion sensitisation directions to the first half, but were acquired using the opposite phase-encoding direction